Seby Zavala Player Props: White Sox vs. Yankees

 Seby Zavala At The Plate

-- Zavala has a double, four home runs and four walks while batting .170.
+- Zavala is hitting .170 with a double, four home runs and four walks.

-- In seven games this year (23.3%), Zavala has picked up an RBI, including two games with multiple runs batted in.
+- In seven games this season (23.3%), Zavala has picked up an RBI, including two games with multiple runs batted in.

 - In five games this season (16.7%), he has scored, including multiple runs twice.